opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 count(population) as population_count_not_empty # Return number of elements where `population` field is not empty
 ```

-This function computes number of elements.
-It accepts as parameter:
+This function computes numbers of elements.

+It accepts the following parameters:
-  - a field literal: in that case, it returns only the count for not `null` value for this field.
+  - a field literal: only returns the count for not `null` value of this field
-  - a `*` : It returns the count of all elements.
+  - a `*` : returns the count of all elements

 <div class=“clearfix”></div>